bawanti/Informatica-Cloud-Samples/CDI Jira Integration/README.md

 4. Update the target project name if required, if not design assets will be imported into project named "JIRA".
 5. **FF_Tgt_Conn**: If you have an existing flat file connection you can map that connection if not it will create new connection with the same name.
 Update the directory path on the connection if new connection is created.
 6. **JiraGetprojects**: REST V2 connection
-7. **SecureAgentGroup**: Pick the correct runtime environment for you orgaznization
+7. **SecureAgentGroup**: Pick the correct runtime environment for you organization
 8. Test and import the design assets.

 ![Screen shot for your reference below](./images/Import%20Assets.jpg)